sporule/data-basket/README.md

 }
 ```
 3. Length is required when you defined the regex, see above examples.
 Otherwise each columns will return the length of Max Int8.
-4. Run the binary in terminal and pass the config file as argument:
+4. Run the binary in terminal and pass the config file as argument, it will use config.json as default config if you leave the argument empty:

 ```bash
 ./data-basket config.json